dev-aditya/QWorld_Summer_School_2021/README.md

 ### Installation Instruction
 You can install the dependencies, either by:
-1. DO `pip install -r requirements.txt` to install the dependencies.
+1. `pip install -r requirements.txt` to install the dependencies.
 2. You can install anaconda and follow the steps as given in [this pdf](https://github.com/dev-aditya/QWorld_Summer_School_2021/blob/original/Installation.pdf)

 # Welcome to QWorld Quantum Summer School 2021!